carla-simulator/carla/Docs/content_authoring_large_maps.md

 <mapName>_Tile_<x-coordinate>_<y-coordinate>.fbx
 ```

-RoadRunner should conform to this naming convention by default, but it's worth double checking before you prepare to import into CARLA, because problems caused at this stage can be very hard to fix later on.
-The tiles will be arranged like in the following diagram in the final map:
+RoadRunner should conform to this naming convention by default, but it's worth double checking before you prepare to import into CARLA, because problems caused at this stage can be tedious to fix later on.
+The tiles in the final map will be arranged like in the following diagram:

 >>>>>><img src="../img/tuto_content_authoring_maps/large_map_tiles.png" width="70%">